AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 seo-description: this article includes essential guidance for contributing to adobe documentation.
 exl-id: 874f88d7-18ad-4ac8-bfa3-737255652bbc
 ---
-# Authoring guidelines for Adobe Documentation
+# Authoring style guidelines for external contributors

-These guidelines apply whether you are creating new documentation or updating existing documentation.

-Please do the following:
+This page provides editorial guidelines for external authors creating content or updating existing content on Experience League.
+Before you begin, ensure that you:

+* Get familiar with [Markdown](markdown.md) authoring
-- Check the spelling and grammar in your articles.
+* Check the spelling and grammar in your articles
-- Use a friendly tone.
+* Use a friendly tone, consistent presentation, and simple sentences to improve machine translation
-- Use simple sentences.
-They are easier to understand and translate into other languages.
+* Follow [best-practices](#writing-tips) and editorial standards on this page

-## Styles guidelines
+## Style guidelines

 Keep the following in mind when writing documentation.

-- **Write concisely**: Don't waste words.
+* **Write concisely**: Don't waste words.
 Keep sentences short and concise.
 Keep your article focused.
 Keep the number of notes to a minimum.
-- **Focus on the audience and purpose**: Before you begin writing, clearly determine who the customer is and what task he or she is trying to accomplish.
+* **Focus on the audience and purpose**: Before you begin writing, clearly determine who the customer is and what task he or she is trying to accomplish.
 Write your article to help that customer do that task.
-- **Use examples**: Provide examples to explain concepts.
+* **Use examples**: Provide examples to explain concepts.
-- **Organize your content**: Create sections to divide instructions into more manageable groups of steps.
+* **Organize your content**: Create sections to divide instructions into more manageable groups of steps.
 Use a screenshot when it adds clarity.

+## Best practices of technical writing{#writing-tips}

+Technical writing, particularly for software documentation, is a specialized industry.
+Even the most prolific novelist gets flustered when attempting technical writing--not because the material is complex or technical, but because it's not easy making complex, technical information _simple_.
+To succeed, your content must be structurally consistent, scannable, reusable, and flow through the publishing pipeline without structure and syntax errors.

+The following sections describe common issues that new technical writers must watch out for:

 ### Headings not separated by text (double headings){#double-headings}